nicolamahon/MedLab/README.md

 ![Crew Manifest](/screenshots/crewManifestScreen.jpg?raw=true "Crew Manifest")

 Once a crew member is selected from the list, their name is displayed in the field at the top of the table i.e.
-Crew Member Selected: Beverly Crusher.
+"Crew Member Selected: Beverly Crusher".
 The user can then proceed to the Main Menu to view Beverly Crusher's medical records.

 Error Checking:
 If the user does not select a crew member from the Crew Manifest table, but selects to enter the Main Menu immediately,